IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/1st-conference-on-syndrome-e/SynE1_2015_08_volition-and-affect.md

 ---

-<Youtube yt="ejCWcO4ldag" caption="Volition and Affect: How Do Positive, Negative, Right and Wrong Outcomes Influence Human Sense of Agency" start="false" stop="false"></Youtube>
+<Youtube yt="ejCWcO4ldag" caption="Volition and Affect: How Do Positive, Negative, Right and Wrong Outcomes Influence Human Sense of Agency"></Youtube>